magpylib/magpylib/docs/_pages/user_guide/examples/examples_tutorial_custom.md

 ## Subclassing CustomSource

 In the above example it would be nice to make the `CustomSource` dynamic, so that it would have a property `charge` that can be changed at will, rather than having to redefine the `field_func` and initialize a new object every time.
 In the following example we show how to sub-class `CustomSource` to achieve this.
-The problem is reminiscent of {ref}`gallery-misc-compound`.
+The problem is reminiscent of {ref}`examples-misc-compound`.

 ```{code-cell} ipython3
 class Monopole(magpy.misc.CustomSource):